Tim Heidecker

 Timothy Richard Heidecker (/ˈhaɪdɛkər/; born February 3, 1976) is an American comedian, writer, director, actor, and musician.
-Along with Eric Wareheim, he is a member of the comedy duo Tim & Eric.
+Along with Eric Wareheim, he is one half of the comedy duo Tim & Eric.

 As an actor, Heidecker's filmography includes roles in Bridesmaids (2011), Tim and Eric's Billion Dollar Movie (2012), The Comedy (2012), Ant-Man and the Wasp (2018), and Us (2019).
-He currently hosts the parodic film review web series On Cinema, with guest star Gregg Turkington, and hosts a weekly call-in show, Office Hours Live with Tim Heidecker, with DJ Douggpound and Vic Berger.
+He currently hosts the parodic film review web series On Cinema, with Gregg Turkington, and hosts a weekly call-in show, Office Hours Live with Tim Heidecker, with DJ Douggpound and Vic Berger.
+In April 2026, Heidecker was announced as creative director of the satirical Infowars reboot by The Onion.

 Heidecker is also a singer-songwriter, having released a blend of comedy rock and more earnest folk rock across an eight-album solo discography.
-His latest album, Slipping Away, was released in October of 2024.
+His latest album, Slipping Away, was released in 2024.

 Early life and education

 Heidecker was born in Allentown, Pennsylvania, on February 3, 1976.
 He attended and graduated from Allentown Central Catholic High School in Allentown, then attended Temple University in Philadelphia, where he met his comedy partner Eric Wareheim.